Jia0603/glue-factory-2d3d-match/README.md

+# This is a forked repo from original Glue Factory to train a 2d-3d matcher
 # Glue Factory
 Glue Factory is CVG's library for training and evaluating deep neural network that extract and match local visual feature.
 It enables you to:
 - Reproduce the training of state-of-the-art models for point and line matching, like [LightGlue](https://github.com/cvg/LightGlue) and [GlueStick](https://github.com/cvg/GlueStick) (ICCV 2023)